Akhalil123321/Password-Generator-Chrome-Extension/README.md

     3- Click Load unpacked.

-    4- Find and select the app or extension folder.
+    4- Find and select the extracted folder.

     5- Open a new tab in Chrome and then click Appsand then click the app or extension.